frederikhs/api-bookmark-extension/README.md

 1. Clone this repository
 2. Go to [chrome://extensions/](chrome://extensions/)
+3. Enable "Developer Mode"
-3. Click "Load unpacked" and choose the location of the repository
+4. Click "Load unpacked" and choose the location of the repository
-4. Enjoy
+5. Enjoy

 ### Todo